stanislav-kelemen/currency-converter/README.md

 Last piece of functionality has been unfinished yet.

-#### P. S. If you're insterested in more detailed info and the current state of the project, please, check the extraReadme.file
+#### P. S. If you're insterested in more detailed info and the current state of the project, please, check the extraReadme file